Azure/Commercial-Marketplace-SaaS-Accelerator/docs/Enterprise-Reference-Architecture-Single-region-saas-rg.md

 ## Single Region With Custom SaaS Solution Architecture

-This example is useful where publisher will SaaS solution deployed to its Resource Group and use SaaS Accelarator Portal and Admin site to manage subscribers activities and redirect subscribers to the SaaS solution site.
+This example is useful where publisher will SaaS solution deployed to its Resource Group and use SaaS Accelerator Portal and Admin site to manage subscribers activities and redirect subscribers to the SaaS solution site.
  The solution follows [Azure Security Center](https://azure.microsoft.com/en-us/services/security-center/) and [The Azure Well-Architected Framework](https://docs.microsoft.com/en-us/azure/architecture/framework/) recommendation.

 ![SaaS Enterprise](./images/single-region-saas-rg.png)